sangyun884/Diffusion-Models-Seminar/README.md

 # Diffusion-Models-Seminar
+### News

-If you want to join the reading group, please send your CV to ml.swlee@gmail.com.
+We are switching into an irregular meeting, where we discuss the recent literature or research problems concerning diffusion models (or sometimes generative modeling in general).
+If you want to join our group, please send your CV to ml.swlee@gmail.com.

 |       Date       | Topic | Presenter | Summary | Video |